-With 2019 starting, it’s a good time to look back at 2018 to remember the lessons learned from security incidents involving user authentication and examine how the landscape will look like in the next year.
+With 2019 starting, it’s a good time to look back at 2018 to remember the lessons learned from security incidents involving user authentication and examine how the landscape will look in the next year.

 Poor passwords continue to take their toll

 Like every year, 2018 taught us that poor passwords haven’t gone away, and they continue to give hackers easy access to their victims.
 As we detailed in these pages, SamSam, ransomware that has been doing the rounds across many organizations and government institutions, uses poor passwords as its main attack vector to gain access to target computers and encrypt the files they contain.